Skip to content

 }

-// Retrieve the JSON data from the configuration file into an associative array
+// retrieve the jSON code from the configuration file in an associative array

 $taxAdminData = \json_decode($fileContents, true);